amomen9/PostgreSQL/PostgreSQL Course/Introduction to PostgreSQL (With Practical Approach)/README.md

 ![First Place](image/introduction2postgresql/pg_gold.png)

 ##### 1. PostgreSQL was named the first DBMS of the year according to [PostgreSQL is the DBMS of the Year 2023](https://db-engines.com/en/blog_post/106).
  It is also a bridge to some other technologies like CockroachDB.
+More info about PostgreSQL is in the item No. 4.

 The ranking there is listed as follows: